tautf/foinix/README.md

 ## License

-This product is licensed under CC BY-NC-SA 4.0.
+This product is licensed under MIT.

-For commercial usage, please contact me via e-mail: flo@tautf.de